 Dale Hollow Reservoir: Dale Hollow Lake Resource Manager's Office 931-243-3136

 J. Percy Priest Reservoir: https://www.lrn.usace.army.mil/Locations/Lakes/J-Percy-Priest-Lake/Recreation/Fishing/

 Old Hickory Reservoir: https://www.lrn.usace.army.mil/Locations/Lakes/Old-Hickory-Lake/Recreation/Fishing/

 Fisheries management in Tennessee is based on information collected with sound methodology using the most contemporary techniques available within the community of fisheries professionals.
 Although the methods we use for obtaining information are sound and proven, there is no way to circumvent the inherent variability common to biological data.
-It is however, possible to validate our findings by comparing the results of multiple techniques.
-Commonly, we use angler surveys to compliment fish community surveys.
+It is, however, possible to validate our findings by comparing the results of multiple techniques.
+Commonly, we use angler surveys to complement fish community surveys.

 Angler surveys rely on fishermen to provide information about a fishery including, effort, catch, preferences, demographics, and economics.
 The information we collect through angler surveys gives us an unbiased sample of the angling population that we use in addition to our fishery independent assessments to select the best management plans to accommodate the widest variety of anglers.